-IBG, Inc. makes certain strategic investments related to financial services and accounts for these investments under the cost method of accounting or under the equity method of accounting as required under ASC 323, Investments-Equity Method and Joint Ventures.
-Investments are accounted for under the equity method of accounting when IBG, Inc. has significant influence over the investee.
-Investments accounted for under the equity method, including where the investee is a limited partnership or limited liability company, are recorded at the fair value amount of IBG, Inc.'s initial investment and adjusted each period for IBG, Inc.'s share of the investee's income or loss.
-IBG, Inc.'s share of the income or losses from equity investments is reported as a component of other income (Note 11) in the consolidated statements of comprehensive income and the recorded amounts of IBG, Inc.'s equity investments, \$34.7 million at December 31, 2012 (\$25.3 million at December 31, 2011), which are included in other assets in the consolidated statements of financial condition, increase or decrease accordingly.
-Distributions received from equity investees are recorded as reductions to the respective investment balance.
+The Company makes certain strategic investments related to its business and accounts for these investments under the cost method of accounting or under the equity method of accounting as required under FASB ASC Topic 323, "Investments-Equity Method and Joint Ventures."
+Investments accounted for under the equity method, including where the investee is a limited partnership or limited liability company, are recorded at the fair value amount of the Company's initial investment and are adjusted each period for the Company's share of the investee's income or loss.
+The Company's share of the income or losses from equity method investments is included in other income in the consolidated statements of comprehensive income.
+The recorded amounts of the Company's equity method investments, \$37.3 million at December 31, 2014 (\$27.5 million at December 31, 2013), which are included in other assets in the consolidated statements of financial condition, increase or decrease accordingly.
+Contributions paid to and distributions received from equity method investees are recorded as additions or reductions, respectively, to the respective investment balance.